Job 25:1

 have this type of resolve.

-Notice in verses 5 and 6 that Job says this resolve to follow God will be
+and 6 that Job says that this resolve to follow God

-Job’s as long as Job lives.
-“God
+will be Job’s as long as Job lives.
+“God forbid that I

-go: my heart shall not reproach me so long as I live.”
-How long
+shall not reproach me so long as I live.”
+How long does God want you to serve Him: as long as you

-what you resolve also or you will fall by the wayside somewhere along the way.
+live.
+That very attitude must be what you resolve also or you will fall by the

-Job continues speaking and Job says in Job 27:7-10, “Let mine enemy be as the wicked, and he that riseth up against me as the unrighteous.[8]
+speaking and Job says in Job 27:7-10, “Let mine enemy be as the wicked, and he that riseth up against me as the unrighteous.[8]
 For what

 is the hope of the hypocrite, though he hath gained, when God taketh away his